Top 10 Best First Cars

 It also boasts one of the largest boots in its class, electric front windows, a tyre pressure monitoring system, remote central locking, an immobiliser and split folding rear seats.

-The i10 is a practical, compact model that shines in the city with its light handling yet sturdy grip, which can make parking a doddle.
-There are six airbags, too, but no automatic emergency braking.
+The i10 is a practical, compact model that shines in the city with its light handling, which can make parking a doddle.
+There are six airbags, you also get lane keep assist, front collision assist and a forward collision warning system.
+Impressive tech on such a small car.

 Running costs are good – i10 models sit in insurance groups two through to about seven and servicing is cheap for the class, too.
 Meanwhile, the basic 66bhp 1.0-litre engine returns up to 50.4 miles per gallon, making the i10 a pretty economical option for a first car.